LouisBrunner/esbuild-plugins/README.md

 ### `postcss`

 This plugin can be used to automatically process included CSS files using `postcss`.
+It supports a few options:

+* `Command`: defaults to `npx postcss`, the command to run postcss.
+This must be a command name with all required arguments.
+Quotes are supported (pseudo-shell).
+* `Filter`: defaults to `\.(s?css|sass)$`, a regular expression to match files that should be processed by postcss.

 ```go
 package main